-- A3 Derate maximum allowable temperature 1°C/175 m above 950 m. - The minimum humidity level for class A3 is the higher (more moisture) of the -12°C dew point and the 8% relative humidity.
-These intersect at approximately 25°C. Below this intersection (~25°C) the dew point (-12°C) represents the minimum moisture level, while above it relative humidity (8%) is the minimum. - Moisture levels lower than 0.5°C DP, but not lower -10 °C DP or 8% relative humidity, can be accepted if appropriate control measures are implemented to limit the generation of static electricity on personnel and equipment in the data center.
+- Design to ASHRAE Class A3, ambient of 40°C (104°F), with relaxed support: - Support cloud like workload with no performance degradation acceptable (Turbo-Off). - Under no circumstance, can any combination of worst case workload and configuration result in system shutdown or design exposure at 40°C (104°F). - · Chassis is powered on. - A3 Derate maximum allowable temperature 1°C (33.8°F) per 175 m (574 ft) above 950 m (3117 ft). - The minimum humidity level for class A3 is the higher (more moisture) of the -12°C (10.4°F) dew point and the 8% relative humidity.
+These intersect at approximately 25°C (77°F).
+Below this intersection (~25°C) the dew point (-12°C) represents the minimum moisture level, while above it relative humidity (8%) is the minimum. - Moisture levels lower than 0.5°C (32.9°F) dew point, but not lower -10°C (14°F) dew point or 8% relative humidity, can be accepted if appropriate control measures are implemented to limit the generation of static electricity on personnel and equipment in the data center.
 All personnel and mobile furnishings and equipment must be connected to ground via an appropriate static control system.
-The following items are considered the minimum requirements: - Conductive materials (conductive flooring, conductive footwear on all personnel that go into the datacenter, all mobile furnishings and equipment will be made of conductive or static dissipative materials). - During maintenance on any hardware, a properly functioning wrist strap must be used by any personnel who contacts IT equipment. - 5°C/hr for data centers employing tape drives and 20°C/hr for data centers employing disk drives. - · Chassis is removed from original shipping container and is installed but not in use, for example, during repair, maintenance, or upgrade. - The equipment acclimation period is 1 hour per 20°C of temperature change from the shipping environment to the operating environment. - Condensation is acceptable, but not rain.
+The following items are considered the minimum requirements: - Conductive materials (conductive flooring, conductive footwear on all personnel that go into the datacenter, all mobile furnishings and equipment will be made of conductive or static dissipative materials).

+- During maintenance on any hardware, a properly functioning wrist strap must be used by any personnel who contacts IT equipment. - 5°C/hr (41°F/hr) for data centers employing tape drives and 20°C/hr (68°F/hr) for data centers employing disk drives. - Chassis is removed from original shipping container and is installed but not in use, for example, during repair, maintenance, or upgrade. - The equipment acclimation period is 1 hour per 20°C (68°F/hr) of temperature change from the shipping environment to the operating environment. - Condensation is acceptable, but not rain. - When the ambient temperature is higher than 36°C (96.8°F), 135-watt and 145-watt microprocessors might face performance degradation when operating a heavy workload. - Your server supports the active graphics processing unit (GPU) only.
+To support the GPU, observe the following system requirements: